GeneralJerel/ADK-Your-First-Workflow/README.md

 To extend or modify this workflow:

 1. Add new sub-agents in the `sub_agents/` directory
-2. Update shared utilities in `shared_libraries/`
-3. Modify agent behavior through `prompt.py`
+2. Modify agent behavior through `prompt.py`
-4. Extend the main agent in `agent.py`
+3. Extend the main agent in `agent.py`

 ## Best Practices

 - Keep sub-agents focused on specific tasks
-- Use shared libraries for common functionality
 - Maintain clear agent hierarchies
 - Document agent responsibilities
 - Use meaningful prompt engineering
+- Implement proper error handling
+- Use session state for maintaining context

+## Advanced Features

+The project can be extended with:

+- Persistent session storage
+- Advanced callbacks for model and tool interactions
+- Error handling and retry logic
+- Streaming UI integration
+- Custom tool implementations

 ## Contributing